dragosroua/CellKit/Documentation/Tutorials/GettingStarted.md

-# Getting Started with CellKit
+# Getting Started with MetaCellKit

-This tutorial will guide you through setting up and using CellKit in your iOS project.
+This tutorial will guide you through setting up and using MetaCellKit in your iOS project.

 ## Prerequisites